 2) Narrative Therapy

-Narrative therapy seeks to separate the problem from the person by externalizing issues of concern.
+One of the couples counseling techniquess, narrative therapy, seeks to separate the problem from the person by externalizing issues of concern.
 A therapist will ask you to describe your problems in narrative form, and then help you to rewrite the negative parts of the story.
-By acknowledging a problem doesn’t define a person but is something a person has, you gain new perspective on the situation.
+By acknowledging a problem doesn’t define a person but is something a person has, you gain a new perspective on the situation.
 Narrative therapy helps you view your problem from different angles: culturally, politically, and socially.
 By stating negative issues in the narrative form, you become the dynamic in the story.
 The dynamic has the ability to change the story.
 Narrative therapy allows you to explore the past to bring to light negativities that otherwise remain hidden.
 By exploring conceptions and behaviors, you gain insight into facts that have been troubling you and your partner.
 Thus, you find new ways to deal with your problems, effectively rewriting the narrative of your relationship.

 3) Emotionally Focused Couples Therapy